bryanlammon/supra/readme.md

 Finally, an optional fourth argument is the Pandoc [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc).
 Invoking this argument requires that the third argument (the output file) end with a `.docx` extension.
-If you output to Markdown, Pandoc would not be run and the custom reference would be useless.
+If you output to Markdown, Pandoc will not run and the custom reference will be useless.
-If you did not supply an output file at all, Supra would output to the custom reference file.
+And if you do not supply an output file at all—meaning that the custom reference file is your third argument—Supra will think that the custom reference file was the output.

 ```sh
 # Using a custom reference